iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ### Pros

-- Suitable for both tangles with and without a coordinator
+- Suitable for both tangles with and without a coordinator.

 ### Cons

-- An additional ISCP chain is essential to running associated with the selective-permanode
+- An additional ISCP chain is essential to running associated with the selective-permanode.
-- The ISCP design is not completed yet
+- The ISCP design is not completed yet.

 # Unsolved questions
-- The naming of **light/hash/full proof** is proper and easy to understand?
+1. The naming of **light/hash/full proof** is proper and easy to understand? (solved)
   - We provide more description and explanation associated with their namings.
-- For **full proof** level, which option do we need to implement?
+2. For **full proof** level, which option do we need to implement?
     - Option 1
         - Pros
-            - Save the storage cost
+            - Save the storage cost.
         - Cons
-            - Need to traverse the selective-permanode to proof the selected messages
+            - Need to traverse the selective-permanode to proof the selected messages.
     - Option 2
         - Pros
-            - Ease of tracing and verifying the selected messages
+            - Ease of tracing and verifying the selected messages.
         - Cons
             - May consume lots of storage space if the number of middle messages (which might be repetitive) are many
-- Do we force the user store the full path in the proof column, or we just store the full information of selected messages and the middle message in the [messages table](#messages) and [parents table](#parents)?
+3. Do we force the user store the full path in the proof column, or we just store the full information of selected messages and the middle message in the [messages table](#messages) and [parents table](#parents)?
     - Pros
-        - Save the storage cost
+        - Save the storage cost.
     - Cons
-        - To trace a selected message will be time consuming
+        - To trace a selected message will be time consuming.
-- Do we choose the alternative design to implement the selective-permanode?
+4. Do we choose the alternative design to implement the selective-permanode?

 # TODO